pradeep873511-sudo/netflix-data-analytics-ppipeline/README.md

-This project taught me how to build a complete data pipeline from raw CSV to a live dashboard — handling messy data, writing SQL queries, and connecting everything in one project.
+This project taught me how to build a complete data pipeline from raw CSV to a live dashboard — handling messy data, writing SQL queries, and connecting everything in one projects